YosysHQ/yosys/docs/source/using_yosys/pyosys.rst

 Pyosys is a limited subset of the Yosys C++ API (aka "libyosys") made available using the Python programming language.

-It offers access both to writing Yosys scripts like ``.ys`` and ``.tcl`` files with the amenities of the Python programming language (functions, flow control, etc), but also allows some access to internal data structures at the same time unlike those two platforms, allowing you to also implement complex functionality that is would otherwise not possible without writing custom passes using C++.
+Like ``.ys`` and ``.tcl`` scripts, Pyosys provides an interface to write Yosys scripts in the Python programming language, giving you the benefits of a type system, control flow, object-oriented programming, and more; especially that the other options lack a type system and control flow/OOP in Tcl is limited.

+Though unlike these two, Pyosys goes a bit further, allowing you to use the Yosys API to implement advanced functionality that would otherwise require custom passes written in C++.

 Getting Pyosys
 --------------

-Pyosys supports Python 3.8.1 or higher.
+Pyosys supports CPython 3.8 or higher.
 You can access Pyosys using one of two
 methods:

 1. Compiling Yosys with the Makefile flag ``ENABLE_PYOSYS=1``